-- Pain, discoloration, bleeding or discharges in genitals, anus or mouth - Persistent or recurring pain during urination and bowel movements - Wetting and soiling accidents unrelated to toilet training

-If sexual abuse is suspected, contact the Department of Children and Family Services at 800-252-2873.
+- Pain, discoloration, bleeding or discharges in genitals, anus or mouth - Persistent or recurring pain during urination and bowel movements - Wetting and soiling accidents unrelated to toilet training If sexual abuse is suspected, contact the Department of Children and Family Services at 800-252-2873.
 The Children's Advocacy Center of DuPage County may also be a resource at 630-407-2750.
-For support and counseling, contact [insert school contact information].
+For support and counseling, contact the Executive Director of Student Services.
+(4:165)